fstqwq/Ornn/README.md

      *(But yes, if you choose to drive a truck, you don't have to learn how to maintain balance while riding a bicycle)*

-* No so good solution of pointer loading.
+* Not so good implementation of pointer loading.

    * Well, a better solution is to keep track the type of lvalue and rvalue to insert load.
 If time permit I will rewrite IRBuilder.

 ![](https://opgg-static.akamaized.net/images/lol/item/3386.png?image=q_auto,w_42&v=1583298869) Optim

-(TODO)
-* Front End Optimize
+* HIR Optimization
+    * Constant Folding
+        * Redundant with MIR, but it's quite easy to implement when I am not ready to write backend optimizations.

     * Print Reconstruct
         * Boring but highly effective optimization to the bad implementation of string

-    * Constant Folding
-        * Redundant with MIR, but it's quite easy to implement when I am not ready to write backend optimizations.
+(TODO)
-* MIR Optimize
+* MIR Optimization
     * Mem2Reg
         * Actually it's also SSA construction
     * (Aggressive) Dead Code Eliminate